-5 SYSTEM TOPOLOGIES
+7 SYSTEM TOPOLOGIES

-5.1 Single Controller Topology
+7.1 Single Controller Topology

-There are currently two main topologies in which Pixblasters controllers may be arranged - Single controller topology and Multi-Controller topology.
-Each Pixblasters MS1 controller, depending on the loaded FPGA configuration, supports either up to 32 strips/512 pixels per 3-wire LED strip, or 16 strips/1024 pixels per 4-wire LED stripe combinations.
+Pixblasters controllers may be arranged in the Single controller topology and the Multi-Controller topology.
+Each Pixblasters MS1 controller, depending on the loaded FPGA configuration, supports either up to 32 outputs/512 pixels for 3-wire LED strip and LED panels, or 16 outputs/1024 pixels for 4-wire LED strip combinations.

-As its name suggests, the single controller topology uses only one Pixblasters MS1 controller to drive LED strips.
-In that topology, depending on the loaded FPGA configuration, the LED display may have up to 32/512 or 16/1024 LED strips.
-Single controller topology is further subdivided into "Nonsegmented" and "Segmented" topologies.
+As its name suggests, the single controller topology uses only one Pixblasters MS1 controller to drive the LED video display.
+When it is driving LED strips, the Single controller topology is further subdivided into "Non-segmented" and "Segmented" topologies.

-5.1.1 Non-Segmented Single Controller Topology
+7.1.1 LED Strips Non-Segmented Single Controller Topology

-Figure 5.1 shows the Pixblasters MS1 controller in "Non-segmented single controller" topology.
+Figure 7.1 shows the Pixblasters MS1 controller in "Non-segmented single controller" topology.
 "Non-segmented" means that each LED strip shows a single video line.
 When "Non-segmented" mode is used, vertical resolution of a single MS1 controller is limited to the number of strips connected to the Pixblasters controller.